If you ever get stuck on a Google search, use these Google search tips to discover the information you're looking for.

 Was your search successful?
-The center of the page is where you'll find your search results.
-These results can include webpages, images, and many other types of content that have some relevance to what you're looking for.
+Your search results can include webpages, images, and many other types of content that have some relevance to what you're looking for.

 To view a search result, click the one you want.

-Click the buttons in the interactive below to see what it's like to navigate between different types of content using the options above the search results.
+Click the buttons in the interactive below to learn more about the types of content you can search for by using the options above the search results.

-Under Web, you'll find results from all the content types (including images, maps, places, etc.), but mostly webpages that match your search terms.
+Under All, you'll find results from all the content types (including images and news articles) but mostly webpages that match your search terms.